-In all cases, the credentials issued must be bound to the act of identity vetting.

-On the Kantara Initiative Identity Assurance Framework Levels of Assurance scale [Kantara2010], Assurance Level 2 and higher are considered sufficient for identity vetting.

 Identifier Assignment

-The IA assigns unique identifiers to vetted (proofed) entities.
+The name elements contained in the issued credential must be sufficient to uniquely identify an individual.

 This unique identifier must be linked with one and only one entity for the whole lifetime of the IA service.
 However, entities may have more than one identifier assigned to them.
 This identifier may be assigned to a person, a service, or a networked system.